vulbyte/longLive/README.md

 ## Development

+This project is completely free and open source, this project is made possible by many people who share the same interest.

 Most of the development happens on GitHub.
-It's also where [our central repository](https://github.com/yuzu-emu/yuzu) is hosted.
-For development discussion, please join us on [Discord](https://discord.com/invite/u77vRWY).
+For development discussion, please join us on [Discord](https://discord.gg/2gQRBp44KT).

 If you want to contribute, please take a look at the [Contributor's Guide](https://github.com/yuzu-emu/yuzu/wiki/Contributing) and [Developer Information](https://github.com/yuzu-emu/yuzu/wiki/Developer-Information).
 You can also contact any of the developers on Discord in order to know about the current state of the emulator.